RdoubleA/MLprep/statistics.md

 A p-value is the probability of observing the statistic as extreme as it is given the null hypothesis is true.

+## Permutation tests

+Randomize the group labels.
+Calculate the difference between means.
+Repeat this a large number of times (10k, 100k).
+Plot the distribution of differences.
+Where does the original difference fall?
+Reject or accept null hypothesis based on the probability of original difference.

 ## Type I vs Type II error

 Type I error is what occurs when you reject the null hypothesis even though it is true in actuality.
 If we consider rejecting the null hypothesis as positive, then this would be a false positive.
 The probability of a Type I error is given by the p-value.
 For example, if you have a p-value of 0.19, that means the statistic you observed is 19% likely to be observed if the null hypothesis is true.
 If we reject the null hypothesis in this case, we have a 19% chance of being wrong.
 Precision of a classifier measures how well a model minimizes Type I error.